 You know public policy is important, but does it make sense for you?
 There are issues your organization supports, but how do you affect change?
-How do you talk with legislators and policymakers?
+How do you talk with legislators, the media, and even your board?

 We will answer these questions and more during this workshop on The Building Blocks of Policy Work.

 - The capacity of philanthropic organizations to engage in the policy arena

 - How to advocate on behalf of philanthropy to elected officials